kleinesfilmroellchen/MusikWecker/Documentation/SRLV.md

 The object is combined onto the full image by means of an XOR operation for each pixel, i.e. every pixel filled by the object is inverted in the final image.

----
+#### Single-pixel trailer

-Single-pixel objects are a list of pixels to be set.
+Single-pixel trailer objects are a list of pixels to be set.

-TODO: single-pixel objects
+After the same common header as the normal objects use, each following coordinate is encoded using Rice-Golomb coding with order `k = XXX` and zig-zag coding, such that 1 -> 1, -1 -> 2, 2 -> 3, -2 -> 4, 3 -> 5 etc.

+All pixel coordinates, each a pair (x, y), are encoded as the difference from the previous one.